-The Board and its committees held the following number of meetings during fiscal year ended 2023:
+The Board and its committees held the following number of meetings during fiscal year ended 2024:

-Board 7
+Board 8

 Audit and Finance Committee 14

 Compensation and Human Capital Committee 5

 Corporate Governance and Nominating Committee 5

-Each of the directors nominees attended at least 75% of the Board meetings and Committee meetings on which he or she served during the time that he or she served during 2023.
-Ms. Main and Ms. Rubin were both appointed to the Board during the 2023 calendar year, and Board and Committee meetings held prior to their respective appointments are not included for purposes of attendance calculations.
+Each of our current directors attended at least 87% of the Board meetings and 100% of the Committee meetings on which he or she served during the time that he or she served during 2024.
+Mr. Sengstack was appointed to the Board during the 2024 calendar year, and Board and Committee meetings held prior to his appointment are not included for purposes of attendance calculations.

 We expect all director nominees to attend the AGM, but from time to time, other commitments may prevent all directors from attending the meeting.
-All of the directors who were serving at the time attended the 2023 AGM.
+All of the directors who were serving at the time attended the 2024 AGM.